 Of the omnivorous bandicoot family we sometimes see the Southern Brown Bandicoot and Long-nosed Bandicoot in East Gippsland, and only the Southern Brown on the Great Ocean Road.
 The Northern Brown Bandicoot lives in the Top End, but we only see them occasionally.

 The Dingo is best seen in the Top End – we usually see our beautiful native wolf trotting beside the road in the early morning.
 Down south, in East Gippsland we often see Burrunan Dolphins (a new species, recently split from the Common Bottlenose), Australian Fur-seals and sometimes a Humpback Whale.
+Read about where we see dolphins here, and how to identify whales at sea.

 Australia’s flying-foxes are large fruit-eating bats – we see Black and Little Red Flying-foxes in the Top End in huge colonies, and Grey-headed Flying-foxes in East Gippsland.
 Watching the flying-fox flyout is one of the wildlife highlights of the Top End.
 Other bats are also seen, but they are too small and fast to identify.